AashiDutt/aashidutt.github.io/_posts/2025-05-26-gemma3n-android-guide.md

 ## What Is Gemma 3n?

-Gemma 3n is part of Google’s new family of open-weight models for edge deployment.
+Gemma 3n is part of Google’s family of open-weight models for edge deployment.
 It supports text, image, and audio modalities and is designed to run efficiently on devices with limited compute.

 ### Key Features:
 - **Multimodal input**: Text + Image input for grounded visual reasoning